percosis-labs/percosis/tests/cl-go-client/README.md

 # Concentrated Liquidity Go Client

-This Go-client allows connecting to an Osmosis chain via Ignite CLI and setting up a concentrated liquidity pool with positions.
+This Go-client allows connecting to an Percosis chain via Ignite CLI and setting up a concentrated liquidity pool with positions.

 ## General Setup FAQ